 Now you can make it practical.
 Before you begin a project, think about how to make the goal pleasurable, even if you promise yourself a reward at the end of it.
 And make the place or situation where you are moving away from physically and emotionally painful.
 Then, and only then start moving.

-These positive affirmations have been written to inspire your unconscious mind to focus upon one clear achievable goal, one clear, simple step.
-These subliminal messages are simply ‘veiled’ from the conscious mind within masking music and environmental sounds to prevent conscious analytical thinking, which may ‘filter out’ messages.
+The Welcome More and More Motivation positive affirmations have been written to inspire your unconscious mind to focus upon one clear achievable goal, one clear, simple step.
+The Welcome More and More Motivation subliminal messages are simply ‘veiled’ from the conscious mind within masking music and environmental sounds to prevent conscious analytical thinking, which may ‘filter out’ messages.

-The more these messages are repeated, the more they are uncritically accepted by the unconscious.
+The more the Welcome More and More Motivation messages are repeated, the more they are uncritically accepted by the unconscious.
 A simple message, repeated enough, will become a new unconscious belief.

 “Movement is progress.
 Motivation is Momentum”